tambien/InteractiveMusic/SYLLABUS.md

 ### WEEK 2: Making Sound in the Browser.

 * Getting up and running in Javascript.
+* Developer Tools
+	* debugger
 * Basics of Web Audio API.
 * Intro to Tone.js
 * Mouse and keyboard events
-* Developer Tools
-	* debugger
-* WebSockets.
-* Musical interactivity: Game pieces, group improvisation, in C.
+* Musical interactivity: Group improvisation, in C.

 ### WEEK 3: Sonic Objects.